wsec/basaam0.github.io/_posts/2018-02-20-server-fix.md

 ## Local Development

 [<img src="https://imgs.xkcd.com/comics/git.png" title="xkcd #1597" alt="relevant xkcd #1597" style="float: left; margin-right: 1rem;"/>](https://xkcd.com/1597/)
 I've automated installation to make the process as painless as possible.
-The only software required is a recent version of **docker-compose** (v1.12.0+, the one in *Ubuntu artful* will not work). and the **Docker engine** itself (17.04.0+).
+The only software required is a recent version of **docker-compose** (version 1.12.0+, the one in *Ubuntu artful* will not work). and the **Docker engine** itself (release 17.04.0+).
 Both are Windows compatible!

 <https://www.docker.com/what-container>